Testing Correlation in Graphs by Counting Bounded Degree Motifs: General Motif Counting Statistic

-\end{theorem} The proof of Theorem~\ref{thm:admissible} is deferred to Appendix~\ref{apd:proof-thm-admi}.
-Theorem~\ref{thm:admissible} shows that the test statistic based on any \emph{$C$-admissible} motif family suffices for detection.
+\end{theorem} Theorem~\ref{thm:admissible} shows that the test statistic based on any \emph{$C$-admissible} motif family suffices for detection.
 In Section~\ref{sec:bd-sub-count}, we will construct a specific sub-family of bounded degree motifs $\maM'\subseteq \maM(N_\sfe,d)$ and prove that $\maM'$ is \emph{$C$-admissible}.
 Consequently, the statistic $\maT_{\maM'}$ achieves successful detection.
 In the following, we outline a general recipe for controlling the Type I and Type II errors on $\maT_\maM$.

+\begin{remark} It follows from~\eqref{eq:signal-to-noise} and~\eqref{eq:Chebyshev} that the Type~I error can be made arbitrarily small provided that $\sum_{\sfM\in\maM}\rho^{2\en(\sfM)}$ is sufficiently large.
+For the Type~II error, Proposition~\ref{prop:admissible-TypeII} implies that it can also be made arbitrarily small.
+In fact, for the constructions in Sections~\ref{sec:bd-sub-count} and~\ref{sec:refined-results}, Condition~\ref{cond:signal-strength} can be strengthened by replacing the constant $400$ with any prescribed constant (while keeping the same assumptions on $p$ and $\rho$), which in turn allows the target error level (e.g., $0.05$) to be replaced by any fixed constant.
+Since the proof is identical up to constant changes, we omit the details. \end{remark}